YumekaMengjiaLYU/RBC/PennLINC/Refacer/README.md

 tool for quickly building and inspecting Flywheel BIDS data.
 The functionality introduced by FlyBIDS is intended to be identical to that of PyBIDS.
-By comparing the output of a FlyBIDS dataset on Flywheel to a PyBIDS dataset on disk, we're able to quickly navigate and operate on two disparete datasets at the same time.
+By comparing the output of a FlyBIDS dataset on Flywheel to a PyBIDS dataset on disk, we're able to quickly navigate and operate on two disparate datasets at the same time.
 Additionally, we use Docker to wrap `afni_refacer` for version stability across sites.